 Plus in terms of food we had a deliciously filling 4-course Sunday dinner at the Best Western Moores Central Hotel in St Peter Port, a very nice lunch at Hotel Jerbourg that was finished with one of their many delicious cakes that they’re famed for, and a tasty steak baguette with chips from Dix Neuf on the day I came home.

 So I really enjoyed my stay, it was lovely to get away for my first proper holiday since the pandemic.
 Check out my Instagram for more photos.

-Whilst I was in Hammersmith this time, I also had a quick look at the memorial bench installed in memory of comic genius Rik Mayall.
+I went back to Hammersmith again this month to see another show, as noted in the following section.
+But while I was there this time, I also had a quick look at the memorial bench installed in memory of comic genius Rik Mayall.
 I’d forgotten about it the last couple of times I was in the area, as it’s been a long time since it was unveiled, and thousands of people walk past it every day without realising its significance.